 Hamilton Girls’ High School believes that every child is a unique individual who deserves to receive the best possible educational opportunities in order to meet their potential.
-Gifted and Talented students (GAT) have special needs and characteristics which may require differentiated learning programmes and support both within and beyond that normally provided in the regular classroom.
 Hamilton Girls’ High School is committed to identifying Gifted and Talented students and to providing appropriately for their individual needs.

 Students with exceptional abilities in one or more learning areas